resources

 4. Pursuant to State law, upon receipt of a Sensitive Material Review/Challenge Form, the District Library Media Specialist will make a determination if the allegation presents a plausible claim that the challenged library material constitutes sensitive material and will forward the allegation to the Objective Sensitive Panel for a sensitive material review.

-1. The District Library Media Specialist will facilitate removal of the challenged material from any school setting that provides student access until the District completes the objective sensitive materials review.
+1. The District Library Media Specialist and a teacher librarian will facilitate removal of the challenged material from any school setting that provides student access until the District completes the objective sensitive materials review.

 2. The material will appear as restricted pending review in the District’s online public access catalog (OPAC).